ALiberInc/Aikiku/README.md

  3. Find  System Preferences ➤ MySQL ➤ Start MySQL Server,and start it

- 4. open /etc/apache2/httpd.conf,find "# LoadModule php5_module libexec/apache2/libphp5".so,and delete "#".
+ 4. open /etc/apache2/httpd.conf,find "# LoadModule php5_module libexec/apache2/libphp5.so",and delete "#".

- 5. change "AllowOverride None" to "AllowOverride All" for directives may be placed in .htaccess files.
+ 5. change "AllowOverride None" to "AllowOverride All" for directives that may be placed in .htaccess files.

  6. Run command：```sudo apachectl restart```